Workers compensation policy information for the State of Virginia

 The fact that a contractor withholds a percentage of the contract cost does not afford any coverage to the subcontractor.

-Experience Rating Eligibility: Virginia employers will receive an experience modification rate or EMR when they meet one of these triggers:
+Experience Rating Eligibility: Employers in Virginia become eligible for an experience modification rate or EMR when they meet one of these triggers:

 Virginia Workers Compensation Subrogation: The State of Virginia provides information about workers compensation subrogation in it’s state statute 65.2-309.
 This section of Virginia code is titled; Lien against settlement proceeds or verdict in third party suit; subrogation of employer to employee’s rights against third parties; evidence; recovery; compromise.
 You find this statute under the 65.2 Workers Compensation, Chapter 3, Application and Effect of Title.
 You can view and access this statute online by using the link below, you will be taken to this specific section.